LaurenC2022/web-dev-edu/README.md

 ## CodeCademy's Front End Engineer Path
 - CodeCademy does a few things well: The content is clearly brocken into sections and lessons.
 Lessons include readings, videos and active learning materials. **Major key**: Reviews or recaps of information covered is frequent within the lesson and at the end of the lesson.
 Two books are listed as suggested readings during the course. **Major Key**: Includes check for understanding.
 - Part of lesson: Lecture/direct instruction, independent practice, optional assigned reading
 - CodeCademy has all parts of a lesson in one place and is very structured into lesson plans for the user.
-This is a whole classroom on the internet
+This is a whole classroom on the internet.
+Using Free Code Camp as a warm up would work well with CodeCademy

 ## Lesson Summaries and Review
 - Quick Lesson: Note takeing options with ability to run code snippets